LoadRunner Variables

 lr_save_int(x, "lrVarInt");

-Here, x is a language-specific variable and lrVarInt is a LoadRunner variable. lr_save_int function copies the value of the language-specific variable in LoadRunner variable.
+Here, x is a language-specific variable and lrVarInt is a LoadRunner variable. lr_save_int function copies the value of the language-specific variable in the LoadRunner variable.
 Now the lrVarInt has value 5 and can be used like {lrVarInt} in the script.

 Similarly, you can use lr_save_string() function to copy the value of string variables into LoadRunner variables.